lionkor/BeamMP-Server-Docs/NewLua.md

 Triggered when a player edits their vehicle and applies the edit.
 The `data` argument contains the car's change config as json.
 When cancelled, the edit is not applied.

 ### `onVehicleDeleted`
+ Lua, among other things.

+Custom Commands
+In order to implement custom commands for the server console, the event onConsoleInput can be used.
+This can be useful when you want to add a way for the server owner to signal something to your plugin, or to display internal state in a custom way.

+Here’s an example:

+function handleConsoleInput(cmd)
+    local delim = cmd:find(' ')
+    if delim then
+        local message = cmd:sub(delim+1)
+        if cmd:sub(1, delim-1) == "print" then
+            return message
+        end
+    end
+end

 Arguments: `player_id: number`, `vehicle_id: number`
 Cancellable: NO